csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 ## What is RTT?

-Round-trip-time (RTT) is basically a measure of latency—how long did it take to get from one endpoint to another and back again?
+Round-trip-time (RTT) is basically a measure of latency — how long did it take to get from one endpoint to another and back again?
 If you’ve ever `ping`ed `www.google.com` over in-flight wifi, you’ve measured RTT.